yusufraji/zero-carb/README.md

 ### Pre-requisites

-This currently only runs on Linux, so you need a Linux installation.
+This currently only runs on bare-metal Linux, no VM, so you need a Linux installation.

+*VM and cross-platform support coming soon*

 You need to have [docker](https://docs.docker.com/engine/install/) and [docker compose](https://docs.docker.com/compose/install/) installed.